How Much Will Your Visa Outside the UK Cost?

 And finally, the 3rd component to a successful application is following the correct procedure.

-In the majority of cases, the procedure will consist of 5 elements:
+In the majority of cases, the procedure will consist of 5 elements.
+So, you’ll need to :

-- You are paying the fee and the Immigration Health Surcharge.
+- pay the fee and the Immigration Health Surcharge.
 If you are applying outside the UK, the payment will be in your local currency.

-- Submitting your ID together with all the supporting documents
+- submit your ID together with all the supporting documents

-- Submitting your Tuberculosis certificate (if this applies)
+- provide your Tuberculosis certificate (if this applies)

 The principal behind the visa fee structure is straightforward.
 Every person pays even if this person is not the main applicant and also if it is a child.